 What is there beyond trauma?

-What insight we can gain from that and how we choose to use that knowledge to make better decisions, improve ourselves, improve our life, relationships etc, how we use that information.
+What insight we can gain from that and how we choose to use that knowledge to make better decisions, improve ourselves, and improve our lives, relationships, etc, how we use that information?
 So that’s what is beyond trauma.

 Whereas before you go there, it’s painful all the time.
 So going there gets you an idea to kind of face the beast and then after that, it’s nothing and that’s where this relief exists.
 And if you get a taste of that, if you allow me to support you so that you can go there once and get a taste for it.
 Then you’re not to stop, you’re going to continue seeking the relief from every traumatic experience that you’ve had in your life and you’re going to be less afraid to go into that place where it’s you know, scary where it’s dark and where it’s not comfortable.